bob123456678/TrainControl/Readme.md

 ## Layouts and the CS3

 This program was originally written to import and display layouts created/configured from within the CS2.

-Because the CS3 uses a different layout file format than the CS2, this program does not currently support displaying CS3 layouts.
+Because the CS3 uses a different layout format than the CS2, this program does support displaying native CS3 layouts.
+However, from CS3 v2.5.0, the CS3 now exports its Track Board layouts using the CS2 file format.
+Support for such layouts is therefore available from TrainControl v2.2.0+, and they are automatically imported by default.
+In some cases, you may need to use a double slip switch or a Y-switch from the "manual" menu in the CS3 to get tracks that cross over each other to render correctly.

-However, even when using a CS3, you can view CS2 layouts in this program as follows:
+If have an older CS3 or don't want to use the CS3 Track Board layouts, you can view and edit layouts in this program as follows:
+    - If you have a CS2 with a layout, import your layout:
         - Create an empty folder on your PC
         - From your CS2, export `/config/gleisbild.cs2` and `/config/gleisbilder/*` to the new folder, maintaining the same subdirectory structure
-- Start TrainControl and within the Settings tab, click on "Choose Local Data Folder", then select the path to your folder
+        - Start TrainControl, then from the Settings tab, click on "Choose Local Data Folder", then select the path to your folder
         - The static local layout will now be shown in the Layout tab
+    - Otherwise
+        - Start TrainControl, then from the Settings tab, click on "Initialize New Local Layout"

-If no CS2 is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.
+        - If no Central Station layout is detected and no static layout is manually selected, TrainControl will automatically initialize a demo layout at startup.

 A binary program ([TrackDiagramEditor](https://github.com/bob123456678/TrackDiagramEditor), Windows-only) is bundled for complete editing support, and accessible via the "Edit" button within the Layout tab.
+This will let you fully customize your layout.

-If you change the local files, clicking on "Sync with CS2" from the Tools tab will update the layouts.
-This effectively lets you customize the layout even without a CS2.
-Some users might find this easier than inputting data into the CS3 UI.
+If you change the local files, clicking on "Sync Central Station" from the Tools tab will update the layouts.
+This effectively lets you customize the layout even without a CS2/CS3.
+Some users might find this easier than inputting data into the Central Station UI.

 Some sample files are included in the `cs2_sample_layout` folder.